thanhngnho/Decision-Making-Under-Risk/README.md

 ## Deployment

 This is a research/analysis project — not a web app.
 To use with real survey data, replace `data.csv` with your actual responses using the same column format and re-run `analysis.py`.
 No code changes needed.

+## Summary (With Generated Survey Response, Approx Number)

+This project looked at how people choose between a guaranteed reward  and a risky one.
+Using a logistic regression model trained on 500 simulated participants, I found that:

+- loss aversion was the strongest predictor — people who hate losing almost always picked the safe option
+- risk tolerance was the second biggest factor
+- income basically didn't matter
+- the model hit a ROC-AUC of 0.674 on test data

+In order to know the accurate number, reolace the fake data with real survey responses and seeing if these patterns actually hold up with real people.

 ## Built With